kriaz100/Annotated_notebooks_Python_crash_course_Eric_Matthes/README.md

 Moreover, I have collected several scripts that fall under the same topic/chapter into one notebook.
 Every notebook lists the .py files it contains, so you dont loose track of things.
 This is done with a view to reduce the clutter and help you focus all your attention on learning.

-Each chapter has two notebooks: first for the programs discussed in the chapter, and the other for solutions to exercises.
+Each chapter has two notebooks: first note book contains programs discussed in the chapter, and the second notebook implements solutions to the exercises.
 Both notebook names refer to chapter number.
 Example: chapter_09_classes and chapter_09_Exercises